MacPharlain enjoys reading good books from many genres. His favorite is historical fiction and his favorite author is Patrick O'Brian.

 Reading The Shadow of the Wind reminded me of the TV show Lost...you're always trying to figure out what the real mystery is during the story.
 Is it a man-made conspiracy?
 Something paranormal or supernatural?
 Or simply a tragic coincidence of events?
 Another similarity is the labyrinth of subplots and old connections between characters.
 Zafón even mentions Jules Verne's The Mysterious Island which is one of the books featured on Lost.

 This city is a sorceress, you know, Daniel?
 It gets under your skin and steals your soul without you knowing it.

 Most of the book is a narrative told by Daniel.
-There are flashbacks when other characters tell Daniel their story where Zafón changes style to a third person recount of events.
+There are flashbacks where other characters tell Daniel their story, at which Zafón changes the style to a third-person recount of events.
 These passages are in italic so they're easy to identify.
 I like that he wrote it this way because the interactions would have interrupted the story's flow.
 Zafón also uses this to provide more background info than that person would have told.

 Lives with no meaning go straight past you, like trains that don't stop at your station.

 - An intricate plot with multiple layers that kept me engaged and reminded me of Lost.

 - Insight into a city and a part of history (Spanish Civil War) that I knew little about before reading this book.

 There are no second chances in life, except to feel remorse.